cis-ncbj/app-service-api/Docs/webapi.rst

 * Waiting - Job is waiting for validation by AppServer
 * Queued - Job is submitted to PBS and awaiting in queue
 * Running - Job is performing calculations
+* Closing - Job has finished computations and is waiting for cleanup
+* Cleanup - Job started the cleanup stage (extraction of results etc.)
 * Done - Job has finished successfully
 * Failed - Job has finished with non zero exit code.
-The exit code is returned along with the status message e.g.: "Failed: 127"
+The exit code is returned along with the status message e.g.: "Failed:127"
 * Aborted - Job execution was aborted due to an error - either malformed job request or internal AppGateway/AppServer error.
-The type of error is returned alongside the status message e.g.: "Aborted: @Validator - Not supported variable: bad_variable"
+The type of error is returned alongside the status message e.g.:
+  "Aborted:-94 @Validator - Not supported variable: bad_variable"
 * Killed - Job was killed either by the user or by the underlying queue system.
+  The exit code is returned alonng with the status message e.g.:
+  "Killed:271 Job was killed by the scheduler"

 Example implementation in python::